Complete Clubhouse Food & Drink Menu here- Clubhouse Menu.

 1. Classic American Rib Eye Steak, Sirloin Steaks– what is American meal if not STEAK and POTATOS?
-Yeah, we are far from the source of American Beef Rib Eye Steaks but I found a place to get it.
-A tad bit expensive due to export tax of course but Rib Eyes are my Favorite steaks!
+Yeah, we are far from the source of American Beef but at least I found a place to get it.
+A bit expensive due to export tax of course but Rib Eyes are a favorite.

-3. Sea Foods- you’ve come to the right place for this treat!
+You’ve come to the right place for this treat.
 Watch the fishermen in action for our Catch of the Day offering.
-Within 20 minutes of a catch, it could be on your table.
+Within 20 minutes of a catch it could be on your table.

-**”Wild Catch” means any sea produce harvested from its natural habitat, as opposed to ‘Farm-raised.’
+*”Wild Catch” mean any sea produce harvested from its natural habitat as opposed to ‘farm-raised.’

-2. Pasta with Red Sea Food Sauce– many variations on this excellent tasting and healthy-for-you standout dish.
-This is one of my faves!
+3. Pasta with Red Sea Food Sauce– many variations on this excellent tasting and healthy-for-you standout dish

 When I stay longer in the Philippines I miss this type of food.
 It is not quiet known in the Island so I’ll introduce it.

 1. Chili Verde- if you’ve not had this dish you don’t know Mexican food.
-Slow-cooked in beer sauce, served with Refried Beans and Mexican Rice.
-My friend is an expert in cooking this one!
+Slow-cooked in beer sauce, served with Refried Beans and Mexican Rice

 2. Seafood Tacos- fish or shrimps served on corn or flour tortillas with finely shredded green cabbage and tomato salsa.